 But this rise to dominance was not uncontested.

-The harsh communist dictatorship in the Soviet Union, led at the time by Joseph Stalin, clashed with the United States, and as they sought to expand their sphere of influence to the many newly-independent nations of the post-war era, the US responded with force to try and stop them and also advance its own interests, hoping to use its military to define a new chapter in world history.
+The harsh communist dictatorship in the Soviet Union, led at the time by Joseph Stalin, clashed with the United States, and as they sought to expand their sphere of influence to the many newly-independent nations of the post-war era, the United States responded with force to try and stop them and also advance its own interests, hoping to use its military to define a new chapter in world history.

 This put the two former allies against one another, and they would fight, although indirectly, war after war in the 1940s, 50s, 60s, 70s, and 80s, with the most well-known conflicts being those fought in Korea, Vietnam, and Afghanistan.